Roulette: History

-The first form of roulette was devised in 18th century France.
+The first form of roulette was devised in 18th-century France.
 Many historians believe Blaise Pascal introduced a primitive form of roulette in the 17th century in his search for a perpetual motion machine.
 The roulette mechanism is a hybrid of a gaming wheel invented in 1720 and the Italian game Biribi.
-A primitive form of roulette, known as 'EO' (Even/Odd), was played in England in the late 18th century using a gaming wheel similar to that used in roulette.
+A primitive form of roulette, known as "EO" (Even/Odd), was played in England in the late 18th century using a gaming wheel similar to that used in roulette.

 The game has been played in its present form since as early as 1796 in Paris.
 An early description of the roulette game in its current form is found in a French novel La Roulette, ou le Jour by Jaques Lablee, which describes a roulette wheel in the Palais Royal in Paris in 1796.
-The description included the house pockets, "There are exactly two slots reserved for the bank, whence it derives its sole mathematical advantage."
-It then goes on to describe the layout with, "...two betting spaces containing the bank's two numbers, zero and double zero".
+The description included the house pockets: "There are exactly two slots reserved for the bank, whence it derives its sole mathematical advantage."
+It then goes on to describe the layout with "two betting spaces containing the bank's two numbers, zero and double zero".
 The book was published in 1801.
 An even earlier reference to a game of this name was published in regulations for New France (Québec) in 1758, which banned the games of "dice, hoca, faro, and roulette".

 The roulette wheels used in the casinos of Paris in the late 1790s had red for the single zero and black for the double zero.
 To avoid confusion, the color green was selected for the zeros in roulette wheels starting in the 1800s.

 In 1843, in the German spa casino town of Bad Homburg, fellow Frenchmen François and Louis Blanc introduced the single 0 style roulette wheel in order to compete against other casinos offering the traditional wheel with single and double zero house pockets.

 In some forms of early American roulette wheels, there were numbers 1 to 28, plus a single zero, a double zero, and an American Eagle.
-The Eagle slot, which was a symbol of American liberty, was a house slot that brought the casino extra edge.
+The Eagle slot, which was a symbol of American liberty, was a house slot that brought the casino an extra edge.
 Soon, the tradition vanished and since then the wheel features only numbered slots.
-According to Hoyle "the single 0, the double 0, and eagle are never bars; but when the ball falls into either of them, the banker sweeps every thing upon the table, except what may happen to be bet on either one of them, when he pays twenty-seven for one, which is the amount paid for all sums bet upon any single figure".
+According to Hoyle "the single 0, the double 0, and the eagle are never bars; but when the ball falls into either of them, the banker sweeps every thing upon the table, except what may happen to be bet on either one of them, when he pays twenty-seven for one, which is the amount paid for all sums bet upon any single figure".